CameronDevine/StateMint/paper/paper.md

 If properly constructed (e.g. with the linear graph technique), N of the unknown variables can be immediately eliminated through direct substitution.
 Finally, the set of equations can be reduced to a system of first-order differential equations in state and input variables and their time-derivatives, alone.
 It is in these last two steps, especially the very last, that a student manually reducing the set of equations will often make some minor mistake, typically of a "book keeping" variety that, if it teaches the student anything, it is not system dynamics.
+Instead, the student can be easily discouraged and confused about where they have made their mistake.
 However, this algebra is not a necessary component of a strong understanding of system dynamics and can be easily automated using tools we present here.
 These tools allow students to focus on the process of creating a dynamic system model without worrying about algebraic mistakes.
 This allows the student to focus on course content which is new and unique.